rashmiKumari03/DS_Learning_KNYT/02.Student_Performance_ML_E2E_project/README.md

       Best way --> To comment down -e . for now and make the dir a package at the end of the end to end project...

+   11. Creating logger.py and exception.py and calling these to app.py and run app.py as oue application and gets the logs.

 -----------------------------------------------------------------------------------------------------------------------------
 ### B. Project Setup